What is your data worth?

 There may be a push at your organisation to understand data as an asset — even a desire to put it on the balance sheet!
 However, while it’s likely everyone feels like data should be important and valuable, it’s unlikely anyone has a clear idea of how that value can be fully maximised.
-Unlocking the value of your data takes some skill and structure, but if you follow a well-travelled route it’s fairly straightforward to make solid progress.
+Unlocking the value of your data takes some skill and structure, but by following a well-travelled route you can make solid progress.
 If you remember these four key things then you can guide your organisation to come up with a responsible answer.

 The value of your data is directly related to the skills of the people that have access to it and the rigor of the process they use to do analytics.

 In the hands of “Steve”, your data might be worth nothing, or even actively hurting you - for example, if he is butchering his analysis and giving everyone bad information.
 Maybe Steve is accelerating your pain right now by automating and scaling his analytics in your business processes?

 On the other hand, “Mary” is making your data sing and giving everyone actionable insights.
 She is also automating smart decisions that are adding incremental value every time they’re used, but probably only a few people know it.